svgoudar/data_science_tutorial/Mathematics/LinearAlgebra/readme.md

 ### 5. **Optimization**

-Optimization involves solving equations to find the best values of parameters that minimize error, like finding the best slope $$m$$and intercept $$c$$in regression.
+Optimization involves solving equations to find the best values of parameters that minimize error, like finding the best slope $m$ and intercept $c$ in regression.

 - **Gradient Descent**: A method used to minimize errors by adjusting parameters.
 - This process is vital in training machine learning models.